Yive/Tetraodontidae/README.md

 [pluto]: https://github.com/Yive/Pluto
 [javadocs]: https://repo.yive.dev/javadoc/snapshots/gg/pufferfish/pufferfish/pufferfish-api/1.21.4-R0.1-SNAPSHOT

-# Pufferfish
+# Tetraodontidae
+_I was asked to not use the Pufferfish name_

+**Note:** This Pufferfish fork is just so that it is easier for me to maintain my optimisation fork called [Pluto][pluto]

 A highly optimized Paper fork designed for large servers requiring both maximum performance, stability, and "enterprise" features.

-**Note:** This fork is just so that it is easier for me to maintain my optimisation fork called [Pluto][pluto]

 ## Features